Close Icon

 1. Building Log Cabins and Lodges

-• Converting a residential home to a holiday let.
+• Convert a residential home into a holiday let or second home

-• Building or altering structures intended for short-term accommodation.
+• Build or alter structures for short-term accommodation

 Exemption Certificates for Holiday Lets